Yifu-Tian/obsidian-codex-workflow/README.md

 # Codex Workflow

-Codex Workflow is a small desktop plugin for launching Codex CLI from the current vault.
+Codex Workflow is a plugin for launching Codex CLI from the current vault.

 Manage your Obsidian knowledge base with Codex!